brains-and-beards/mimic-docs/basics/collections.md

 `curl http://localhost:3000/countries/all`

-Because the `coutries` project hasn't the `all` endpoint, this request is forwarded to the real API service using the data you set in the project details.
-In that way you receive the response from the real API service through Mimic.
+Because the `countries` project doesn't have the `all` endpoint, this request is forwarded to the real API service using the data you set in the project details.
+You will receive the response from the real API service proxied through Mimic.

 ## Mock Button